sachinchoolur/lightGallery/site-astro/src/content/docs/migration.md

 Two behaviors are worth knowing about:

--   **Controlled mode is available**: `open`, `index`, `onClose` and `onIndexChange` let React own the state — the wrapper had no equivalent.
+-   **Controlled mode is available**: `open`, `index`, `onClose` and `onIndexChange` let React own the state, the wrapper had no equivalent.
 -   **Updating slides needs no `refresh()`**: rendering different children or a different `slides` array is the update.
 The `refresh()` method remains on the handle for API parity.